CBS 5 Arizona: RF Safety Concerns

-The Antenna Safety Consortium® is a voluntary organization comprised of wireless industry stakeholders involved with or affected by wireless antenna transmissions.
+The Antenna & Tower Safety ConsortiumTM is a voluntary organization comprised of wireless and tower industry stakeholders involved with or affected by wireless antenna and tower safety.

 Worker RF Safety Survey